What is achalasia? How is it defined?

 Achalasia does not develop due to a bad diet, and there are no foods that make the condition worse.
 However in untreated achalasia, patients may find that certain consistencies are easier to swallow e.g. liquids and softer foods.
 In these situations it is advisable to avoid hard, chunky and dry foods such as steak and bread.
 However following successful treatment, patients are permitted to eat a wide variety of foods without significant dietary restriction.

-What type of doctor manages patients with achalasia?
+What type of doctor manages patients with achalasia in Sydney?

 Being an uncommon condition, all patients in whom achalasia is suspected should see a gastroenterologist that specialises in achalasia and interpretation of oesophageal diagnostic tests such as high-resolution manometry.
 This ensures that the diagnosis can be correctly made, and a discussion had around best treatment options on an individualised basis.